cargomail-org/cargomail/README.md

 • The <i>resource transfer agent</i> at the destination server gets the origin <i>resource mailbox</i> URL and the cryptographic hash values of the referenced resources in the <i>placeholder message</i>.
 Using the GRIP authentication mechanism, the agent tries to retrieve the external resources from the origin <i>resource mailbox</i>.
 After successful authentication, the data is retrieved and stored in the destination <i>resource mailbox</i>.
 Finally, the <i>email application</i> downloads the relevant data from the destination <i>resource mailbox</i> and reconstructs the original message according to the <i>placeholder message</i> template.

-<sup>1</sup>This implementation does not use the SMTP/DKIM push layer as specified in the [whitepaper](https://github.com/cargomail-org/cargomail/raw/main/whitepaper/Cargomail.pdf) and instead uses the HTTP/GRIP push layer.
+<sup>1</sup>While the [whitepaper](https://github.com/cargomail-org/cargomail/raw/main/whitepaper/Cargomail.pdf) implies the use of  SMTP/DKIM protocols at the push layer, this implementation uses HTTP/GRIP protocols at both layers.

 <sup>2</sup>End-to-end encryption is not part of this implementation; encryption at rest is used instead.